Next Level Programme

 Check your eligibility

 Read the information to check if you’re eligible to apply.
-If in doubt, contact Jenny Kumar via firstname.lastname@example.org to confirm if you’re eligible.
+If you have any questions please email Jenny Kumar on email@example.com to confirm if you’re eligible.

 Check your availability

 Check the timeline and duration of the programme.
-If you work for an organisation, you should discuss this with your employer before applying as you’ll need to take some time out.
-If you are a freelancer, you’ll need to ensure you can time out to complete the programme.
+If you work for an organisation, you should discuss this with your line manager before applying as you’ll need to take some time out.
+If you’re a freelancer, you’ll need to ensure you have the time to complete the programme.
+Next Level 2021 has been designed to work flexibly with and around your work commitments and the number of hours stated is the maximum.

 Find a nominator